josephlilleberg/obsidian-letterboxd-plus/Letterboxd+/Core/letterboxd-plus-about.md

 ## **📜 Changelog**
 ---
+### **v1.0.1 — 2025-9-18**

+🎉 *Patch Notes*

+- Updated Offical Letterboxd+ Import: Fixed an issue where the import script would exit upon encountering a series.
+When the script now encounters a series, it'll attempt to fetch the series information and create an note for it.
+If both film and series queries fail, it'll log the error in the console and continue to the next entry.

+- Updated Github README for instructions on how to import data from the offical Letterboxd

+---

 ### **v1.0.0 — 2025-07-04**

 🎉 *First official release of Letterboxd+ — your personal media journal in Obsidian!*